nenoNaninu/TypedSignalR.Client/README.md

 IHub hubProxy = connection.CreateHubProxy<IHub>();

 // Invoke a hub method through hub proxy.
-// You no longer need to specify the function using a string. await hubProxy.HubMethod1();
+// We no longer need to specify the function using a string. await hubProxy.HubMethod1();

 // Both parameters and return types are strongly typed.